pantheon-systems/documentation/source/_docs/wordpress-custom-code.md

 ---
-title: Managing Custom Code for WordPress
+title: Managing Custom Code for WordPress with Plugins
-description: Learn how to manage custom plugins or themes for WordPress sites using GitHub Updater.
+description: Learn how to manage custom plugins or themes for WordPress sites using GitHub Updater or WP Pusher.
 categories: [wordpress]
 tags: [terminus, code]
 contributors: